Create a Savings Budget for the New Financial Year

 2. Set some savings goals

 It’s always good to have some clearly defined goals to keep you on track, especially when confronted with those spur-of-the-moment ‘must-have’ purchases.
 Savings goals should be a combination of long-term projects, such as saving for a house deposit, as well as including some shorter-term plans such as holidays or large household needs.
+Creating a savings budget is an important step in managing your finances for the year ahead.
+The Household Budget Calculator can help you structure your income and expenses to maximise savings opportunities.

 3. Include room for a treat